 The initiative is a true testament to the power of community and collaboration, with each area of the Island having its own dedicated equipment and volunteer group.

-“Strictly speaking, each amateur radio club on Vancouver Island has the responsibility for the repeaters in their community,” said Anton.
+“Strictly speaking, each amateur radio club on Vancouver Island has the responsibility for the repeaters in their community,” said Chris Anton, treasurer for the Nanaimo Amateur Radio Association.

 These volunteers mainly operate the network out of dedicated rooms within their local fire halls, city centres, or government buildings — but that’s not to say it can’t be utilized elsewhere.